How Section 75 protects your credit card purchases

 Fraudsters are always trying to trick us into handing over our money.
 Popular scams used by criminals include:

-Stolen cards: With most credit cards having contactless technology this enables a thief to spend up to £100 per transaction without needing your PIN.
+Stolen cards: With most credit cards having contactless technology, a thief could spend up to £100 per transaction without needing your PIN.
 If you lose your credit card or it is stolen, call your card issuer immediately so the card can be blocked and no more transactions will happen

 Skimming: Scammers may use an electronic device to ‘skim’ card details from victims, this could happen when you use your card in shops, restaurants and bars.
 Your bank will be in touch if they spot any unusual, or potentially fraudulent, transactions and will cancel your card after verifying it with you